Michael Clark (wide receiver)

-Michael Clark (born October 26, 1995) is an American former professional football wide receiver.
-He played college football at Marshall, and was signed by the Green Bay Packers as an undrafted free agent in 2017.
+Michael Clark (born October 26, 1995) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Marshall Thundering Herd, and was signed by the Green Bay Packers as an undrafted free agent in 2017.

 College career

 Clark originally played basketball at St. Francis (PA) during the 2014–15 season.
-He then transferred and played college football at Marshall.
+He then transferred and played college football for the Marshall Thundering Herd.